Sheffield Futsal Club: 3rd Northern League title (2012-2013)

 winners.
 Further impressive wins would follow against Leeds and Derby before two big wins against Wakefield and Hull where Sheffield notched a combined 25 goals in the two games.
 Back to back victories against a resilient Liverpool side would see Sheffield top of the pile at the half way point of the season.
 Sheffield would start the new year with a resounding 14-1 victory over Wakefield, this was followed up with another win this time against Middlesbrough.
 A 14-0 victory over Derby would follow before Sheffield would face 2nd placed Manchester, the match did not disappoint a high quality match would finish 4-4.
 An impressive 10-2 victory over Hull FC would follow.
 The penultimate game of the northern league season would see Sheffield face off against rivals Manchester, victory for Sheffield would see them regain the Northern league title.
 Sheffield would win a tightly contested match 4-2 and with it claim the league title.
 The final game of the season would see Sheffield lose 5-3 against Leeds the defeat would be the clubs only defeat of the northern league season.

 Sheffield would finish the season with a trip to Brussels for an international club friendly against Belgium professional side FP Asse Gooik.
-The match would be a highly entertaining one finishing 3-3 with FP Asse Gooik scoring two late goals to salvage a draw.
-It was a very respectable result for Sheffield as FP Asse Gooik were a leading team in the Belgium pro league and had several international players in their side.
+The match would finis 3-3 with FP Asse Gooik scoring two late goals to salvage a draw.
+It was a respectable result for Sheffield as FP Asse Gooik were a leading team in the Belgium pro league and had several international players in their side.

 The season would also see Curtis Holmes remain an ever present in the England squad, with call ups to the England Development Squad for youngsters Jonathan Steel, Ryan Tate and Richard Ward.